Vietnamese Three Color Dessert (Che Suong Sa Hat Luu / Che Ba Mau)

 3. Make the faux pomegranate seeds: To a medium-size saucepan, bring about 2 quarts of water to a boil.
 Prepare an ice bath and set aside.
 In the meantime, add chopped water chestnut to a large bowl and add red food coloring.
 Toss until evenly covered.
 Add tapioca starch and toss evenly.
 Transfer coated water chestnut to a sieve or colander to remove excess starch.
 Add water chestnuts to the boiling water and let it cook for 2-3 minutes until they all float to the top and the tapioca starch turns translucent (clear; not white).
 Using a slotted spoon or seive, transfer water chestnut to the ice bath for 2 minutes then transfer to a bowl and set aside.

-4. Make the simple syrup.
-Add water and sugar to a small saucepan and heat on medium high.
+4. Make the simple syrup: Add water and sugar to a small saucepan and heat on medium high.
 Once mixture comes to a boil, turn off heat and set aside.

-6. To serve, divide the mung beans, agar-agar jelly and faux pomegranate seeds into 5 tall glasses, layering each ingredient each time.
+5. Assemble and serve: Divide the mung beans, agar-agar jelly and faux pomegranate seeds into 5 tall glasses, layering each ingredient each time.
 Add a tablespoon of simple syrup (more or less depending on your taste), about ½ cup crushed ice and 2-3 tablespoons of coconut sauce.
 Serve and enjoy.